Rgamer43/GHP-Portfolio/README.md

 # RMUD
 Java, Swing, AWT
 RMUD is a multiplayer text adventure.
 It uses Java's Swing and AWT graphics libraries and uses sockets for networking.

+# RUtils
+Java, MongoDB, Java Discord API
+RUtils is a Discord bot I made.
+It adds an XP system to Discord, which rewards users for talking in my Discord Server.

+# StockPriceNotification
+Java, HTMLUnit, Java Email API
+This is a webscraping-based program to send me an email whenever prices for my investments are updated.

+# Midnight Dusk Website
+HTML, CSS, JS
+This is the website I made for Midnight Dusk (see above).
+Currently live at ekhostudios.com.

+# TicTacToe (w/ Machine Learning)
+HTML, CSS, JS
+A tic tac toe game I made.
+It's supposed to use machine learning to improve the bot, but I'm not sure it works.
+It might not work, or I just might not be testing it long enough.